-- Section 26a and Land Use Implementation - Section 26a and Land Use Stakeholder Education and Communication helps balance resource conservation, sustainable economic development, and recreation opportunities.
+TVA will continue to apply the Section 26a regulations in accordance with Section 26a of the TVA Act, TVA's Land Policy, and associated regulations and guidelines.
+This program helps balance resource conservation, sustainable economic development, and recreation opportunities.
 TVA will continue to ensure compliance with Section 26a permits and land use agreements through shoreline and land inspections.
 TVA will also continue to evaluate and develop permitting and land use agreement procedural efficiencies and establish clear and meaningful policies, rules, and procedures.